aiadvocates/pytorchblitz/build-model/model.md

 # The Model Modules in nn.Seqential

-Lets break down each model layer in our FashionMNIST model example.
+Lets break down each model layer in the FashionMNIST model.

 Example:
 ```python